VentGrey/Cranberry/README.md

 - Find `console.log()`, `console.table()`, `console.warn()`, `console.info()`, and `console.debug()` statements in your TypeScript code.
 - Display the file path, line number, and line contents of each console statement it finds.
 - Count the number of console statements found and display a summary at the end.
+- [EXPERIMENTAL] Remove the offending lines in your project directory.

 ## 🚀 Usage